UIC classification of railway coaches

 This article explains how this classification code on the sole bar of each coach may be decoded.

 Main letters

 The classification of a coach begins with one or more class letters, in our example above, a capital B. It describes the general class of coach:

-Secondary letters (Deutsche Bahn AG)
+Secondary letters (Deutsche Bahn)

 The following lower-case letters follow the main letters and describe the technical equipment and fittings of the coach.
 How the letters are used, is at least partly up to the individual railway company.
-This overview is based on the system used by the Deutsche Bahn AG:
+This overview is based on the system used by Deutsche Bahn: